powerhome/shipit-engine/docs/review_stacks.md

 end
 ```

 A default, no-op provisioning handler - `Shipit::ProvisioningHandler::Base` - is provided.
-When the name of an unregistered handler is requested from the `Shipit::ProvisioningHandler` a `DEBUG` level message is logged indicating that an unregistered handler was requested and returns the `Shipit::ProvisioningHandler.defailt` handler.
+When the name of an unregistered handler is requested from the `Shipit::ProvisioningHandler` a `Shipit::ProvisioningHandler::NoRegisteredHandlerError` exception will be raised.

 The ProvisioningHandler for a give stack is discovered at runtime using the following order of precedence: